yacosta738/blastkode/content/projects/en/2020-12-12-expenses-app.md

 draft: false
 ---

-A simple application made in flutter to keep track of your daily personal expenses.
+A simple application made in [Flutter](https://flutter.dev/) to keep track of your daily personal expenses.
 You can have control of how much you have spent weekly as well as daily.